2019 Syracuse Orange football team

 The 2019 Syracuse Orange football team represented Syracuse University during the 2019 NCAA Division I FBS football season.
 The Orange were led by fourth-year head coach Dino Babers and played their home games at the Carrier Dome, competing as members of the Atlantic Division of the Atlantic Coast Conference.
 They finished the season 5–7, 2–6 in ACC play to finish in sixth place in the Atlantic Division.

-Previous season

-Syracuse ended the 2018 season with a 10-3 overall record, 6-2 in the ACC, to finish in second place in the ACC Atlantic Division.
-They were invited to the Camping World Bowl, where they defeated West Virginia.